ronlobo/constrained_type/README.md

 Heavily inspired by <a href="https://github.com/swlaschin/DomainModelingMadeFunctional">"Domain Modelling Made Functional"</a>.

-For more complex types take a look at the various builder crates.
+For more complex types, please take a look at the various builder crates.